Tullycraft: City of Subarus

 Chris Munford officially joined Tullycraft in 1998 after a few guest appearances with the group.
-Munford contributed keyboards, guitar and recording engineer to the band's second full-length album, City of Subarus, released on Cher Doll Records that same year.
+Munford contributed keyboards, guitar and recording engineer to the band's second full-length album, City of Subarus, released by Cher Doll Records that same year.
 The entire album was recorded in a house that Munford, Miklusek and Fell rented near the University of Washington in Seattle.
 Sean wrote about the experience of making this album on the band's website.

 The Singles

-Guitarist and founding member, Gary Miklusek decided to leave the group after a U.S. tour for the City of Subarus album.
+Guitarist and founding member Gary Miklusek decided to leave the group after a U.S. tour for the City of Subarus album.
 His last appearance with the band was at the San Francisco Popfest in 1999.
 After the departure of Miklusek, the band's future was unclear.
-During the break a twenty-two track singles, b-sides and rarities compilation simply titled The Singles was released on Darla Records in late 1999.
+During the break, a 22-track compilation of singles, B-sides and rarities, The Singles, was released by Darla Records in late 1999.

 Beat Surf Fun

 Following a hiatus that lasted most of 2000, the band started the writing process for what would become their third full-length album, Beat Surf Fun.
 Recording commenced in 2001 at a rehearsal space in Ballard, Washington.
 Harold Hollingsworth was recruited to take over lead guitar duties.
 Hollingsworth had played with the band briefly in 1997 on a U.S. tour.

-The third album, Beat Surf Fun was released on Magic Marker Records in 2002.
+Beat Surf Fun was released by Magic Marker Records in 2002.
 The album included the singles "Wild Bikini" and "Twee".
 In 2003, Tullycraft played shows in England, Sweden, Norway, and the Netherlands in support of the Beat Surf Fun album.

 Disenchanted Hearts Unite

 In 2004, the band began working on what would be their fourth full-length album, Disenchanted Hearts Unite.
 Just prior to the album's release, guitarist Harold Hollingsworth left the band.

-On May 3, 2005 Disenchanted Hearts Unite was released on Magic Marker Records.
+On May 3, 2005 Disenchanted Hearts Unite was released by Magic Marker Records.
 The band re-emerged with a new line-up that included Corianton Hale (lead guitar) and Jenny Mears (vocals).
 Some critics consider the album to be the band's finest.
 Although Tullycraft did not embark on a full U.S. tour to promote Disenchanted Hearts Unite, they did play a number of universities, the occasional pop festival, and the SXSW music festival in Austin, Texas in 2006 and 2007.

 Every Scene Needs a Center

-On October 23, 2007, the fifth full-length album, Every Scene Needs a Center, was released on Magic Marker Records.
+On October 23, 2007, the fifth full-length album, Every Scene Needs a Center, was released by Magic Marker Records.
 The band spent over a year working on the album, splitting time between their own recording studio and Soundhouse Studio in Seattle, Washington.
 Described as a vampire indie-pop opera, the album included the singles "The Punks Are Writing Love Songs" and "Georgette Plays a Goth".
 In 2015 Magic Marker Records reissued Every Scene Needs a Center on limited edition vinyl.